-The dates for next year’s festival are 14-22 June 2019.
-You can find out about the Festival, arrange accommodation and buy tickets through our sister site, Fez Riads.
+The dates for this year’s festival are 14-22 June 2019.
+You can find out about the Festival and arrange accommodation through our sister site, Fez Riads.

 For accommodation, see our sister site, Fez Riads.
 We have accommodation in beautiful traditional guesthouses in the medina at all price levels.

 Types of tickets:

 Tickets can be bought for individual concerts or you can buy a pass that includes the concerts (A seats for those at Bab al Makina), the Forum and any other events such as art exhibitions.

 There are free concerts in Boujloud Square each evening, and Sufi Brotherhoods perform at Dar Tazi each evening from 23h00.